carbon-design-system/carbon/packages/stylelint-plugin-carbon-tokens/README.md

 #### includeProps specific values

-For some props e.g. transform we are only intereste in values that match a certain criteria.
+For some props e.g. transform we are only interested in values that match a certain criteria.

 This is specified as part of the includedProp inside \[].